OA and Marine Spatial Management (including MPAs)

 3.1 Marine spatial management and MPAs

 Marine spatial management encompasses the governance mechanisms through which human activities in marine areas are planned, regulated, and monitored.
 This includes Marine Spatial Planning (MSP), which organizes the spatial allocation of ocean activities, and the designation and management of Marine Protected Areas (MPAs), which restrict or regulate activities in specific geographic areas to achieve conservation objectives[1].
-The United Nations Convention on the Law of the Sea (UNCLOS) establishes the legal framework for marine protection, requiring States to take measures to "protect and preserve the marine environment" (Part XII, Article 192) while recognizing sovereign rights over resources within Exclusive Economic Zones (EEZs)[2].
+For UNCLOS maritime zone definitions (territorial sea, EEZ, continental shelf, ABNJ), see TG-0.6 Glossary (Exclusive Economic Zone entry).
+UNCLOS requires States to take measures to "protect and preserve the marine environment" (Part XII, Article 192) while recognizing sovereign rights over resources within Exclusive Economic Zones (EEZs)[2].
+Achieving conservation targets set by international agreements—including the Kunming-Montreal Global Biodiversity Framework target to protect 30% of marine areas by 2030—requires robust information systems to guide MPA designation, monitor outcomes, and support adaptive management[3].

 3.2 Decision use cases for Ocean Accounts